celo-org/celo-proposals/CIPs/cip-granda_mento.md

 ##### `GrandaMento.sol`

 A new contract, `GrandaMento.sol`, is created.
-One deployment of `GrandaMento` exists per stable token.
+One deployment of `GrandaMento` exists per stable token-- that is, a specific deployment will only be able to exchange between CELO and a particular stable token.
 It must have the ability to mint/burn the corresponding stable token and be a spender of `Reserve.sol`.

 The contract is owned Governance, is freezable, and has the following configurable parameters:

 1. **`address public approver;`** - Set by governance.
 Intended to be a multisig and has the authority to approve exchanges.
+The signers for the multisig are at the discretion of Governance, but it would comprise of community members or members on behalf of organizations that are aligned with the Celo network/ecosystem.
 2. **`uint256 public minStableExchangeAmount;`** - Set by governance.
 Minimum amount of the stable token an exchange can buy/sell.
 3. **`uint256 public maxStableExchangeAmount;`** - Set by governance.
 Maximum amount of the stable token an exchange can buy/sell.
 4. **`uint256 public exchangeWaitPeriod;`** - Set by governance.
 The minimum amount of time that must elapse between a proposed exchange being approved and when the exchange can be executed.
 Should give sufficient time for Governance to veto an approved exchange.